 Nothing, but you still have to get that stuff done.
 And thanks for making my point.

-What my son had discovered is what I call “Non-Ops” — the non-optional things of life.
+My son had discovered what I call “Non-Ops” — the non-optional things of life.

 Non-Ops are a never-ending string of activities that require our attention.
 They never go away and suck up time without you even knowing.
 If you don’t account for the basics of life, you’ll never get to the big stuff of life.

-After all, you can only go so long without eating, drinking, or sleeping – which makes everything else is the real optional thing in life.
+After all, you can only go so long without eating, drinking, or sleeping – making everything else the real optional things in life.